The complete guide to West End shows opening in 2020

 Hello, Dolly! at the Adelphi Theatre

-Don’t miss Imelda Staunton in the return of Hello, Dolly! in the West End, coming to the Adelphi Theatre from 11th August 2020.
+Don’t miss a star cast including Imelda Staunton, Andy Nyman and Clare Halse in the return of Hello, Dolly! in the West End, coming to the Adelphi Theatre from 11th August 2020.
 Following a famous matchmaker who hopes to find the ‘half-a-millionaire’ Horace Vandergelder a wife, she changes tack in order to make her next match for herself.
 With an iconic score including ‘Before the Parade Passes By’, you won’t want to miss this exciting musical.

 The Drifters Girl at the Garrick Theatre